bertomill/hyrox-workout-generator/docs/project-plan.md

 **Next immediate steps:**

-1. Review this plan with development team (you!)
+1. Review this plan with development team (you!) '
-2. Confirm Phase 1 approach
+2. Confirm Phase 1 approach'
-3. Start with `npx create-next-app@latest`
+3. Start with `npx create-next-app@latest`'
 4. Follow phases sequentially
-5. Update this document with actual progress
+5. Update this document with actual progres's

 **Ready to build?
-Let's do this! 💪**
+Let's do this! 💪**'

 ---

-**Document End**
+**Document End**'